cycfi/elements/docs/index.md

 The Elements C++ GUI library is cross-platform.
 Follow the [Setup and Installation guide](setup) to get started using the library.

-## History

-While working in Japan in the 90s I wrote a lightweight GUI library named Pica.
-Elements is based on the design concepts of that library, rewritten from the ground up, using modern C++.
-[Read More...](history)

 ## <a name="jdeguzman"></a>About the Author